 Residential land use accounts for most of the development in the city.
-Approximately XXX [combined SF and MF] acres, or XX [combined SF and MF] percent of the city area, is currently developed as residential use.
-This type of land use consists of low density residential units (single family homes) and moderate density units (multi-family).
-The text below provides information residential regarding development in Dalworthington Gardens.
+Approximately acres currently is developed as residential use.
+This type of land use consists of low-density residential units (single family homes) and moderate density units (multi-family).
+The text below provides information regarding residential development in Dalworthington Gardens.